blackbaud/skyux1/js/sky/src/splitpanel/docs/demo.md

 ###Splitpanel directive###

+`bb-splitpanel ` &mdash; container for the entire split panel.

 `bb-listbuilder ` &mdash; [Listbuilder](../listbuilder) is existing sky component which is used to show items in list.

 `bb-listbuilder-toolbar ` &mdash; Component for the Listbuilder toolbar. its sub components can be refer from [Listbuilder](../listbuilder).

 `bb-listbuilder-content ` &mdash; listbuilder custom item

+	- `bb-splitpanel-container ` &mdash; Container for splitpanel

+		- `bb-splitpanel-list-panel ` &mdash; Draggable container for splitpanel list section having `max-width-in-percentage ` and `min-width-in-percentage ` to set maximum and minimum width of this panel.

-	- `bb-splitpanel-list-header ` &mdash; Fixed header in left panel
+			- `bb-splitpanel-list-fixed-header ` &mdash; Placeholder for fixed header in left Panel.

-	- `bb-splitpanel-list-item ` &mdash; Attribute that should be placed on an individual custom item in the listbuilder.
+				- `bb-splitpanel-list-fixed-header-item ` &mdash; Placeholder for fixed header item.

+				- `bb-splitpanel-list-fixed-header-filter ` &mdash; Placeholder for fixed header filter.

+			- `bb-splitpanel-list ` &mdash; Placeholder for list.

+			- `bb-splitpanel-empty-list ` &mdash; Tempalate for message when list is empty.

-`bb-splitpanel-workspace  ` &mdash; Container for workspace panel
+`bb-splitpanel-workspace  ` &mdash; Container for workspace panel.

 	- `bb-splitpanel-workspace-container ` &mdash; workspace for detail of selected item.
 This can be treat as stand alone page.

-	- `bb-modal-footer ` &mdash; Placeholder for action buttons.
+	- `bb-splitpanel-workspace-footer ` &mdash; Placeholder for action buttons in footer of workspace.